 Summary – Accounts Payable Management

 Managing accounts payable requires strict adherence to scheduled cash disbursement cycles.
 Ideally these cycles are weekly and the business has adequate resources to pay all authorized bills.
-The process of payment requires signature of management to disburse for particular bills, preparation of checks and signature by the owner.
+The process of payment requires the signature of management to disburse for particular bills, preparation of checks and signature by the owner.
 The entire cycle usually takes a couple of days to complete.

 In those cash strapped situations, the process is similar except management must select who gets paid and which vendor is deferred.
 In the more serious cash insolvency situations owners need to focus on long-term solutions.
 Act on Knowledge.